 How to Use

-The 5” by 5” pads are covered with FabRoc™ mounted on 3 mm Neoprene.
+The 5” by 5” heating pads are composed of FabRoc™ mounted on 3 mm Neoprene.
 This is then covered in nylon.
 Insert or remove a heating pad into or from a mesh pocket by folding or rolling the heating pad, keeping the nylon covered aperture side out, and passing it through the side openings in the pockets.
 The nylon covered aperture side of the heating pads should lie right behind and up against the mesh of the pockets.
-The set of three heating pads is then plugged into our 11.1V 2600 mAh Li-ion battery, or our 11.1V, 5200 mAh Li-ion battery using our P25S13 adapter (excess cable and the adapter can be tucked behind the insulating pad), or our 12V transformer with the 4 Level 12V controller, using our S25S13 adapter.
-The battery is placed in the smaller pocket of the double pocket, behind the insulating pad and to the side of the pocket away from the heating pad (applies only to the 11.1V, 2600 mAh battery).
-If a wearer feels that the 11.1V, 5200 mAh battery is too large or too heavy to comfortably place in the small pocket of the double pocket, the battery may be placed into the pocket of your scrub warm-up jacket.
+The set of three heating pads is then plugged into our 11.1V, 5200 mAh Li-ion battery using our P25S13 adapter (excess cable and the adapter can be tucked behind the insulating pad), or our 12V transformer with the 4 Level 12V controller, using our S25S13 adapter.
+The battery is placed in the smaller pocket of the double pocket, or simply behind the insulating pad if there is no small pocket, or in the pocket of the OHJIV for greater comfort.
+If a wearer feels that the battery is too large or too heavy to comfortably place in the small pocket of the double pocket or behind the insulating pad, and you are not wearing the OHJIV, the battery may also be placed into the pocket of a scrub warm-up jacket.

 To activate the warmers, simply open the plastic bag and expose to air.
 Do not open, puncture, or tear the warmer.
 Please note that there is a pattern on one side of the warmers that looks like a tire tread.
 This is the side of the air-activated warmers that throws off the most heat.
 Place the warmers into the mesh pockets of the OPERATIONHEATJAC® with the pattern side right behind and up against the mesh of the pockets.
 It should take approximately 10 minutes to warm.
 If the temperature decreases, try gently shaking the warmer with keeping the contents of the warmer evenly distributed.
 After use, dispose the warmers in the garbage after they have cooled.
 The ingredients will not harm the environment.

 The 8” by 5” heating pads are composed of FabRoc™ mounted on 3 mm Neoprene.
 This is then covered in nylon.
 Insert or remove the 8” by 5” heating pads into or from a mesh pocket by folding or rolling the heating pad, keeping the smooth nylon side out, and passing it through the side openings in the pockets.
 The nylon covered side of the heating pads should lie right behind and up against the mesh of the pockets.
 Connect the 2.5 mm socket input end of the controller to the 2.5mm plug of the transformer.
 Connect the 2.5 mm plug output end of the controller to the 2.5mm socket end connected to the heating pads.
-Plug the transformer into a wall outlet or outlet on the back of the anesthesia machine.
+Plug the transformer into a wall outlet or outlet.
 Turn on the 12V AC Transformer by pressing the button on the controller.
-Red will be 100% output, yellow 90% output, green 80% output, and flashing green 70% output.
+Red will be 100% output, yellow 75% output, green 50% output, and flashing green or blue 25% output.
 Press again to turn the unit off.
+Some 4 level controllers start with 25% output and then progress to 100% output.
 While the unit is on, it is acceptable to unplug the connector between the controller and heating pads to move about and then re-plug it in upon returning.
 The setting will be the same as when it was unplugged.

 The battery output is regulated by three settings: